 - Any issues will need to be addressed within your organisation, as with any other member of your team

-Access: For a 12-month internship during their studies, a student will need to have completed paperwork with the University by 30th June confirming the details of their internship, to be able to take a Voluntary Year Out for Work Experience Scheme.
+Access: For a 12-month internship during their studies, a student (who does not require a student visa) will need to have completed paperwork with the University by 30th June confirming the details of their internship, to be able to take a Voluntary Year Out for Work Experience Scheme.
 You will need to have completed any selection, offer and acceptance activities well in advance – we recommend doing this by the end of May at the very latest.

-Warwick’s student population includes around 38% International students, who can bring diversity and a global perspective to your business.
-International students may have visa restrictions that differ from UK students – it is the student’s responsibility to abide by their visa, and your responsibility as an employer to check your employees’ right to work in the UK.
-To see the advice we give these students about working hours etc. please see our student-facing Immigration Service webpages about working on a Tier 4 visa.
+Warwick’s student population includes around 30% International students, who can bring diversity and a global perspective to your business.
+Student visa holders may have visa restrictions that differ from UK students – it is the student’s responsibility to abide by their visa, and your responsibility as an employer to check your employees’ right to work in the UK.
+To see the advice we give these students about working hours etc. please see our student-facing Immigration Service webpages about working on a Student visa.

 Project work – where you have a discrete project that sees you partnering with the University to solve a problem, undertake research or explore a business decision, based on the University’s capacity to contribute research or expertise.
 These projects are often hosted by specific academic departments or research centres, and require mutual planning and commitment to get the best result, and to ensure that areas such as Intellectual Property and confidentiality have been discussed and agreed in advance.
 To find out more about joint ventures, Knowledge Transfer Partnerships (KTP) and projects that link to curriculum and research interests, speak to our team in the first instance and we will be happy to take your query further.